Reveal a copper sulfate message with ammonia!

 In addition to being water-soluble, both ammonia and carbon dioxide are highly volatile and therefore vaporize easily.
 You most likely noticed the distinctly unpleasant smell of ammonia.
 The carbon dioxide will not react with the paper or the ink, but the ammonia will bind to the ink’s copper ions Cu2+.
 The change in color indicates that a chemical reaction has taken place.

 What else can you do with copper sulfate?
 Don’t miss your chance to combine it with tannin!
 See the “Follow-up” section of the “Iron gall ink” experiment for more information.

-Copper sulfate CuSO4 is so useful that is produced on a large scale.
+Copper sulfate CuSO4 is so useful that it is produced on a large scale.
 In particular, anhydrous copper sulfate is an effective dehumidifying agent.
-Moreover, its aqueous solution is utilized as an antiseptic (poisonous to most living organisms), as an outdoor pesticide, and as a source of copper to be deposited on various metallic surfaces.
+Moreover, its aqueous solution is utilized as an outdoor pesticide, and as a source of copper to be deposited on various metallic surfaces.

 For us beginner experimentalists, copper sulfate can serve as an unusual decoration.
 If we leave an aqueous solution of copper sulfate in an open vessel, the water will gradually evaporate, and the sulfate will precipitate to form beautiful blue crystals.
 Unfortunately, since these crystals contain water, they dry out and wear away with time.
 Coating them with a substance like nail polish can help keep them from aging.